Hunger Action Center

 Federal Advocacy

 Federal policies have a direct impact on Vermonters, and the programs we rely on to meet our basic needs.
 From SNAP, School Meals, Summer EBT, and other food security programs, decisions made in Washington D.C. shape access to food every day.
-Stay informed and know when to take action to support, celebrate, or protect federal food security programs!
+Stay informed and know when to take action to support, celebrate, and protect federal food security programs!

 What’s happening now?